Welcome To My Portrait Gallery

 Portrait Of Becca's Grand Baby - Forty Colored Pencils

 This is the grand daughter of a very special person.
 One day she saw me working on some art cards, and asked if I could do portraits of her grandchildren from her photographs.
 She said her pictures were not that good.
 I told her to give me what she had, and I would try and do my best with what she had.

 When doing an illustration from a photograph, often I see things that aren't there, and eliminate things that are there.
 I guess that is an artist's 'poetic' license.
 This drawing was done with forty colored pencils on 8x10, 140 lb. water color paper.

-Special Portrait Of A Mother And Child
+For The Love Of A Mother And Child

 More often than not, many unsung heroes are the Mothers and Fathers of handicapped children.
 This particular mother's first born child was healthy at birth.
 At six months old, her pediatrician erred.
 It was proven that her once healthy baby was over vaccinated, which left this mother with a permanently disabled child who would live with seizures the rest of her life.

 This mother is special in that she is my sister, and her oldest daughter is my niece.
 Although her daughter is over 40 years old, my sister has home cared for her since birth.
 I took a picture of them last year in our Mom's kitchen.
 When I took the picture, I did not see a disabled child, or an overworked mother - I saw the utmost example of The Greatest Love Ever.